YU-Zhejian/yuzj_linux_workshop/lab2/03_autotools_scp/Readme.md

 make doc
 ```

-If you encountered problems during `make` and wish to re-configure the project, you should firstly clean up intemediate files through:
+If you encountered problems during `make` and wish to re-configure the project, you should firstly clean up intermediate files through:

 ```bash
 env -i PATH="/usr/bin" make distclean